pjflanagan/digital-resume/_todo/project-blueprints.md

 ## Blueprints

+### Code Changes
+- [ ] These should be png so I can make them myself easily
+- [ ] These should load from folder automatically (or if they have to be defined, I want it editable on Decap)

 ### Favorites
 - [x] NGE angle diagram
 - [ ] Golden Record - the diagram on the golden record